sjg20/u-boot/doc/develop/trace.rst

 The trace feature uses GCC's instrument-functions feature to trace all function entry/exit points.
 These are then recorded in a memory buffer.
-The memory buffer can be saved to the host over a network link using tftpput or by writing to an attached memory device such as MMC.
+The memory buffer can be saved to the host over a network link using tftpput or by writing to an attached storage device such as MMC.

 On the host, the file is first converted with a tool called 'proftool', which extracts useful information from it.
-The resulting trace output resembles that emitted by Linux's ftrace feature, so can be visually displayed by pytimechart.
+The resulting trace output resembles that emitted by Linux's ftrace feature, so can be visually displayed by kernelshark (see kernelshark_) and used with 'trace-cmd report' (see trace_cmd_).

+It is also possible to produce a flame graph for use with flamegraph.pl (see flamegraph_pl_).

 Quick-start using Sandbox